Inflammaging: the new buzz word in skin health and aging

 What can be done?

 Essential fatty acids (EFAs) are fats that our bodies can’t create for themselves, and must be obtained through the diet.
 These include omega-6 and omega-3 fatty acids.
-EFAs are important for proper cellular membrane structure and function, and can influence changes outside the cell, within the cell surface membrane, and inside the cell.
+EFAs are important for proper cellular membrane structure and function and can influence changes outside the cell, within the cell surface membrane, and inside the cell.
 They also happen to play an important role when it comes to your body’s natural inflammatory response.
 And depending on your EFA status, it can either promote or reduce inflammation within the body.

 For example, too much of the omega-6 called arachidonic acid (AA) within the body, can lead to a higher chance of developing inflammation than a diet that contains a higher amount of omega-3 fatty acids.

-AA is typically found in grain-fed beef, chicken, eggs and pork.
+AA is typically found in grain-fed beef, chicken, eggs, and pork.
 Soy, safflower and sesame oils are rich in the parent omega-6 called, linoleic acid (LA) which, although it does not significantly increase AA levels in the body, can contribute to inflammation if one’s omega-3 intake is too low.
-Interestingly, the omega-6, gamma-linolenic acid (GLA), that is found in borage oil and evening primrose oil, has anti-inflammatory effects in the body.
+Interestingly, the omega-6, gamma-linolenic acid (GLA), which is found in borage oil and evening primrose oil, has anti-inflammatory effects in the body.
 GLA when combined with omega-3s, provides even greater anti-inflammatory effects than omega-3s on their own.
 Omega-3s, including eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are derived from grass-fed beef, fish and fish oils, omega-3 eggs and pork.
 Flaxseed and walnuts are rich in the omega-3, alpha-linolenic acid (ALA), which can be made into EPA and DHA within our bodies.
 Although only a small portion of the ALA we eat actually ends up as either EPA or DHA.

 It’s important to note that omega-6 and omega-3 fatty acids are both essential and required in our bodies for optimal health.
 The goal is to aim for a 1:1 ratio of omega-6:omega-3 fatty acids in the diet, in order to reduce the likelihood of inflammation.
 When we achieve this ratio, our bodies are better able to resolve inflammation and reduce oxidative stress.

 EFAs also play an important role in how our bodies translate our genetic make-up and form substances that control inflammation.
 For example, adequate intake of omega-3 fatty acids can help to reduce the production of substances that are known to promote inflammation.
 So even from a genetic perspective, omega-3’s can provide positive benefit when consumed regularly in the diet.
+In addition, exercise, getting enough sleep, managing stress in healthy ways and not smoking all contribute to minimizing levels of chronic inflammation in the body.

 From a skincare perspective, when our skin becomes irritated, this triggers the release of agents that can cause inflammatory damage and destruction of the skin’s structural components including collagen and elastin, thereby contributing to wrinkle formation.
 EFAs reduce this inflammation.
 They also help maintain your skin’s barrier function to prevent water loss and protect your body from microorganisms that can cause infection and disease, control the growth of the structural components of the skin, increase the skin’s resistance to sunburn, and promote tissue repair.
-All this leads not only to enhanced skin function, but also to healthier appearance!
+All this leads not only to enhanced skin function but also to a healthier appearance.

 Consuming a healthful diet and supplementing with smart products can help reduce the risk of early-stage inflammatory tissue changes known as inflammaging.
-A few simple preventative changes can go a long way for the health of your skin!
+A few simple preventative changes can go a long way for the health of your skin.

 Ponnampalam EN, Mann NJ, Sinclair AJ.
 Effect of feeding systems on omega-3 fatty acids, conjugated linoleic acid and trans fatty acids in Australian beef cuts: potential impact on human health.
 Asia Pac J Clin Nutr.
 2006;15(1):21-9.
 PubMed PMID: 16500874 https://www.ncbi.nlm.nih.gov/pubmed/16500874